saksham002/Regularisation-for-MTL/README.md

 Download the dataset from https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html and place the annotations, train-test-validation split and images inside the Datasets/CelebA/ folder with names "Anno", "Eval" and "Img".

 # Requirements and References
-The code uses the following Python packages and they are required: ``tensorboardX, pytorch, click, numpy, torchvision, tqdm, scipy, Pillow``
+The code uses the following Python packages and they are required: ``tensorboardX, pytorch, click, numpy, torchvision, tqdm, scipy, Pillow.``

 The code is only tested in ``Python 3`` using ``Anaconda`` environment.